 Identify Your Niche

 As you research your competition, it’s important to determine what sets you apart from the rest of the crowd.
-Niching is important in any industry, but in the supplement industry it’s even more vital.
+Niching is important in any industry, but in the vitamin and supplement industry it’s even more vital.

 Consumers want specialized products that suit their individual needs—the more specific you can get, the better.
 For example, natural herbal supplements were once a specific niche—now, consumers have a sea of natural options.
 But if your brand offers higher potency of ingredients or a unique plant-based protein, that starts to limit the pool of competition.